 The 40 proprietary colleges are for-profit, private entities.
 Most specialize in the fields of business and commerce.
 They operate on 54 main and branch campuses.
 Two offer only graduate study; 15 offer undergraduate and graduate programs; 23 are two-year colleges.
 Most of these institutions are members of a corporation called the Association of Proprietary Colleges (APC).
 The proprietary colleges receive no direct State aid.
 In the fall of 2010, they had a total headcount enrollment of nearly 55,000 students.
 (Some 500 licensed non-degree business, trade, and technical schools in the State, most of them proprietary, are not included in this category.)

 With respect to higher education, the Board of Regents functions as a statewide coordinating board.
 It is responsible for planning and coordination, evaluating quality, and promoting equity and access.
 Since 1964, issues of need and duplication have been addressed through the State's process for long-range planning in higher education.
 SUNY, CUNY, and each independent and proprietary college formulates a long-range master plan.
 The State Education Department guides the process of formulating those plans.
-The Board of Regents also develops or updates an overall master plan, The Statewide Plan for Higher Education, every eight years; the most recent Statewide Plan is for the 2004-2012 period.
+The Board of Regents also develops or updates an overall master plan, The Statewide Plan for Higher Education, every eight years.
 The Statewide Plan takes into account the independent and proprietary institutions' master plans and, to the extent the Regents approve them, incorporates the SUNY and CUNY master plans.
 To the extent they are incorporated in the Statewide Plan, the SUNY and CUNY master plans are subject to the Governor's approval.
 The entire Statewide Plan also is subject to the Governor's approval.

 On behalf of the Regents, the Department administers State and federal grants and scholarships that promote equity in higher education, increase collaboration between schools and colleges to improve learning, address past under-representation in higher education and the professions, and contribute to the development of a well-educated populace.
 It certifies teachers and school leaders for the State’s public schools and licenses practitioners of 48 learned professions.
 To provide services for economically and educationally disadvantaged students to assist them in succeeding in college it administers the Higher Education Opportunity Program, which serves students at independent institutions, and oversees the opportunity programs at SUNY and CUNY.
 The Department administers the federal Carl D. Perkins Career and Technical Education Act.